iral-cvsp-ntua/EEG-MUS_Challenge_SubID/README.md

 i) Weights for the contrastively-pretrained and DEAP-pretrained networks (the ImageNet weights are obtained through a [publicly available checkpoint](https://huggingface.co/docs/timm/en/models/mobilenet-v3), and are loaded in-code).

-ii) Code for network finetuning, and inference on the training/validation split of the dataset.
+ii) Code for network finetuning on the training/validation split of the dataset.

 To fine-tune the models, run the following commands: